-The Necessity of Death Benefits in Workers’ Compensation
+The Necessity of Death Benefits in Workers’ Compensation in Boston

 A recent story from the Boston Herald detailing a crane accident in Bourne portrays a tragic event.
 The story concerns two 34-year old men, John Loughan Jr. and Joseph L. Boyd, who were killed in an accident.
 On April 13, 2014, the men were working on high-tension electrical wires.
 The men were in a crane that was attached to a boom truck.
 The boom truck somehow toppled over and both men fell more than 100 feet, dying instantly.
 The state police, the Bourne police, the district attorney’s office, and the Occupation Safety and Health Administration are currently investigating how the truck managed to tip over.